Share this article:

 For each work package & beneficiary combination, applicants should provide a detailed breakdown of eligible costs in the following form.
 Note the following:

-• The table relies on a simple mechanism of “Units” X “Cost per Unit” in order to calculate the total costs per category.
-For Personnel costs 1 unit is considered 1 person-month.
+- The table relies on a simple mechanism of “Units” X “Cost per Unit” in order to calculate the total costs per category.
+Note that for Personnel costs 1 unit means 1 person-month (no other ways of presenting personnel costs are allowed).

 Practical Pre-Award tips when preparing a lump sum budget